ianberg-volpe/GMNSpy/spec/md/movement-properties-penalty.md

-# Untitled any in undefined Schema
+# Untitled any in movement Schema

 ```txt
 undefined#/properties/penalty